lvgl/lv_port_pc_eclipse/README.md

-# Simulator project for LittlevGL embedded GUI Library
+# Simulator project for LVGL embedded GUI Library

-The [LittlevGL](https://github.com/littlevgl/lvgl) is written mainly for microcontrollers and embedded systems however you can run the library **on your PC** as well without any embedded hardware.
+The [LVGL](https://github.com/lvgl/lvgl) is written mainly for microcontrollers and embedded systems however you can run the library **on your PC** as well without any embedded hardware.
 The code written on PC can be simply copied when your are using an embedded system.

 Using a PC simulator instead of an embedded hardware has several advantages:
-* **Costs $0** because you you don't have to buy design PCB
+* **Costs $0** because you you don't have to buy or design PCB
 * **Fast** because you don't have to design an manufacture PCB
-* **Collaborative** because any number of developers can work without hardware requirements
+* **Collaborative** because any number of developers can work in the same environment
 * **Developer friendly** because much easier and faster to debug on PC

 ## Requirements
-* The PC simulator is cross platform.  **Windows, Linux and OSX** are supported, however on Windows it's easier to get started with a [another simulator](https://github.com/littlevgl/lvgl/#quick-start-in-a-simulator) project.
+The PC simulator is cross platform.  **Windows, Linux and OSX** are supported, however on Windows it's easier to get started with a [another simulator](https://docs.lvgl.io/latest/en/html/get-started/pc-simulator.html) project.

 * **SDL** a low level driver library to use graphics, handle mouse, keyboard etc.
 * This project (configured for **Eclipse CDT IDE**)